OpenBB-finance/OpenBB/website/content/bot/reference/discord/screeners/technical.md

 # technical

 This command allows the user to retrieve stock screener results according to the chosen technical signal.
-Specifically, the command "/scr technical signal:Top Gainers" will retrieve the top gainers based on the technical signal chosen.
-The results of the stock screener can be used to identify stocks that may have potential for price appreciation.

 ### Usage